 The tone is incredible (see video above).
 Many of my adult students (and student parents) being more familiar with what a cello sounds like, immediately remark at the Eudoxa’s beauteous sound.
 With a nice ebony wood tail piece and the gut string set up, it feels like I turned on a super wet reverb inside the cello!

 Gut strings have been the sound of bowed string instruments for centuries!
-Steel strings only came into prominence in the 20th century during WWII when sheep gut was hard to come by.
+Steel strings only came into prominence in the 20th century during WWII when sheep gut was hard to come by and steel was cheaper to use.
 Playing on gut puts you in touch with centuries of tradition and helps you understand the repertoire of the past (from 1940’s back to the 1600’s) in a deeper tactile way.

 Eudoxas are uniquely flexible all the way up the fingerboard!
 I feel more relaxed when playing in thumb position.
 Planting the thumb and fingers down to the fingerboard two octaves up the A&D strings is easier to do than on steel.